ieiriyuki/gunosy.task1/README.md

 #
 # Naive Bayes is trained using train.nb.py with naiveBayes.py module.
 # To train, run 'python train.nb.py item_gunosy_7.csv'
-# This will generate trained.nb.pkl that stores a trained model.
+# This will generate 'trained.nb.pkl' that stores a trained model.
 #
 # item_gunosy_N.csv includes category number and title
 #
 # In 'polls/' directory models.py loads 'naivebayes/naiveBayes.py' module
+# 127.0.1:8000/ shows two links 'What's up?' and 'Find a category?'
+# Choose the latter
 # Then views.py contains functions 'find' and 'input'
 # The former shows the entrance page (find.html) where input form is present
 # If someone inputs URL there and submit it, page moves to output page (outpu.html) using 'input' function
 # Currently 'output' function does not work
 #
+# To run server please be task1_2_venv and run 'python manage.py runserver'
 #